A 21st Century Electricity System

 • Deliver an affordable, reliable and resilient energy system;

-• Will provide for its own generation needs; and
+• Provide for its own generation needs; and

 Exponentially Increasing Non-Energy Costs

-The cost of electricity is diverging increasingly from its price: already around 75-80% of commercial customers’ bills consists of levies and system charges, with only 20-25% (this being a decreasing portion) being for the electricity consumed.
+The cost of electricity is diverging increasingly from the price of energy: already around 75-80% of commercial customers’ bills consists of levies and system charges, with only 20-25% being for the electricity consumed.
 In a well-designed system, these percentages should be the other way round, as they were some decades ago.
-This is examined elsewhere in more depth.
-Thus, if in designing a 21st century electricity system the headline energy prices may increase, the cost of electricity to customers is not necessarily affected.
+This way, if in designing a 21st century electricity system the headline energy prices increase, the cost of electricity to customers would not necessarily be affected.

 An Affordable, Reliable and Resilient Grid